celery/celery/docs/userguide/workers.rst

 .. versionadded:: 2.5

-pool support: *processes, eventlet, gevent, threads, solo*
+pool support: *prefork, eventlet, gevent, threads, solo*

 Starting :program:`celery worker` with the :option:`--autoreload` option will enable the worker to watch for file system changes to all imported task